CriMenghini/modERN/README.md

 * [*Google Scholar*](https://scholar.google.ch/citations?view_op=view_org&hl=it&org=16539297749990713900): the information retrieved from this platform will be on the top of those collected from *infoscience*.
-We do not use *Google Scholar* as starting point since not all researchers necessary has an account.
+We do not use *Google Scholar* as starting point since not all researchers necessary have an account.

 Additional data about researchers:
  - University